NVIDIA/NeMo-Framework-Launcher/README.md

 1. Prior to initiating your training, ensure you've readied all necessary datasets and checkpoints.
 Adhere to the guidelines provided in [Section 6.2.7.](#627-neva).
 2. Before starting the training, set the correct path for the dataset and checkpoints in `neva/llama2_{model_size}_chat.yaml`.

+#### 6.3.9.
+DreamFusion Training

+DreamFusion trains a Neural Radiance Field (NeRF) using a 2D diffusion model as a prior.
+The recommended configuration can be found in the `conf/training/nerf/dreamfusion` directory.
+You can access and modify the parameters to customize the hyperparameters according to your specific training requirements.

+##### 6.3.9.1 DreamFusion-DMTet Training

+DreamFusion-DMTet fine tunes a DreamFusion checkpoint using a DMTet model.
+The recommended configuration can be found in the `conf/training/nerf/dreamfusion-dmtet` directory.
+You can access and modify the parameters to customize the hyperparameters according to your specific training requirements.
+You will need to provide a pretrained model using DreamFusion in the `model.resume_from_checkpoint` paramter, and the initial tetrahedral grid using the `model.renderer.quartet_fileresume_from_checkpoint` paramter.

 ### 6.4.
 Checkpoint Conversion

 We provide a convenient tool for converting checkpoints from the `.ckpt` format to the `.nemo` format.
 The `.nemo`